amnuts/opcache-gui/README.md

 ### File usage

 All the files currently in the cache are listed here with their associated statistics.
 You can filter the results very easily to key in on the particular scripts you're looking for, and you can optionally set levels of the path to be hidden (handy if they all share a common root and you don't want that displayed).
 It will also indicate if the file cache has expired.

+If you do not want to show the file list at all then you can use the `allow_filelist` configuration option; setting it to `false` will suppress the file list altogether.

 ![File list showing filtered results](http://amnuts.com/images/opcache/screenshot/files-v2.png)